ninebel/nbacktest/README.md

 # nbacktest
-A Python library for backtesting stocks, entirely written in Python, requires only pandas and numpy to work
+A Python library for backtesting stocks, entirely written in Python, requires only pandas and numpy in order to work

-This library was developed focusing on backtesting multiple stocks
+This library was developed focusing on backtesting multiple stocks with macro ML data.

 *Currently a work in progress!*